chris1384/mta-tas-dm/README.md

 - TAS is like any other tool that has been made for MTA:SA, so yes, as long as you have the permissions to upload and start resources.

 ***Where are my saved runs?***
-- Your runs are stored in mta:sa/mods/deathmatch/priv
+- .TAS files are saved as private data, these are stored in *MTA San Andreas/mods/deathmatch/priv*
 - Search for the resource name and you'll be able to find the resource, along with the saved runs folder.
 - This option can be changed in version 1.4 using the following command: ***/tascvar usePrivateFolder false***